Paid Leave Oregon

 Paid Leave Oregon Policy Language

 Paid Leave Oregon provides paid leave for specified employee and family health needs.
 Subject to eligibility, the Company provides protected leave as prescribed by the State of Oregon under Paid Leave Oregon.
 Eligibility is determined by Paid Leave Oregon.
 To access this benefit, employees must contact Paid Leave Oregon.
 Employees must provide verbal and/or written notice to the Company within timelines established under Paid Leave Oregon.
-If an employee’s gross wages are less then what they are being paid under Paid Leave Oregon, and if an employee has available sick, vacation, and/or Paid Time Off, the employee may top off, but not exceed their pre-leave wages or salary.
+If an employee’s gross wages are MORE THAN what they are being paid under Paid Leave Oregon, and if an employee has available sick, vacation, and/or Paid Time Off, the employee may top off, but not exceed their pre-leave wages or salary.

 Please note the last sentence in this policy.
 According to the Oregon Bureau of Labor and Industries, employees can top off PLO payments with paid leave, like sick leave but it is their choice.
 This is counter to other leaves like OFLA where employers, as a best practice, have employees use up any leave during unpaid protective leave.